johnm-8/AI-INCOMPLETE-PROJECT2/README.md

+*DISCLAMER: If download the project and use it to see the website, just want to let you know that is not finished*

 First, want to give credit to Methsara & Eslem for the inspiration and starting a trend for us to follow for the Incomplete Project Internship

 Students & Professors navigating through the website to complete the INC Grade.